alexshumteru/Stocks-Sentiment-NLP-App/README.md

 ## About

-This is an IOS app which predicts whether stock will increase or decrease based on twitter input.
-To use this app properly, simply copy and paste the tweets posted by experts on twitter into the text input.

-Using the NLP model developed, the app will output whether the stock will increase or decrease.
+A NLP model was developed using Convulotional Neural Network layer and deployed to this iOS app.
+By this NLP model, this app will predict  whether stock will increase or decrease with certain confidence level based on twitter.

-Here are sample views:

-An example of negative tweet.

 The confidence level indicates the chance of output indicated by the app will be true.

+## How to use